 Koh Phi Phi (pronounced P-P) is often referred to as the Jewel of the Andaman Sea, and it’s easy to see why.
 This Thailand island is home to pristine beaches and crystal-clear waters that are perfect for swimming and scuba diving.
 Take a speed boat tour to Maya Bay, which is the location made famous by the movie The Beach.
 You may not be able to get onto the beach itself, but you can grab an up-close and personal view.
 This breathtakingly beautiful island is a must-see for anyone visiting Thailand.
 One could only hope Leonardo is out sunbathing.

-Exploring Witchcraft Around the World: A Guide for the Curious Traveler
+Check out: Exploring Witchcraft Around the World: A Guide for the Curious Traveler

 4. Sukhothai Old City